piyushgarg-dev/review-app-api/CONTRIBUTING.md

 - A GitHub account.
 - Git installed on your local machine.
 - Node.js and npm (Node Package Manager) installed on your local machine.
+- Docker Desktop installed on your local machine.
+- Yarn installed on your local machine.

 ## Contributing Guidelines